 Incremental Capacity Transfer Rights - allocated to transmission expansion projects associated with new generation interconnection that were required to meet PJM Deliverability requirements and to Merchant Transmission Expansion projects and are applicable to all such projects that have gone through the PJM interconnection process since the beginning of the PJM RTEPP in 1999.
 Such incremental Capacity Transfer Rights allocation is based on the incremental increase in import capability across a Locational Constraint that is caused by the transmission facility upgrade.
 Incremental capacity transfer rights associated with Incremental Rights-Eligible Required Transmission Enhancements are allocated.
-Incremental Rights-Eligible Required Transmission Enhancements are allocated.
-Incremental Rights-Eligible Required Transmission Enhancements and Necessary Lower Voltage Facilities, and Lower Voltage Facilities.
+Incremental Rights-Eligible Required Transmission Enhancements may include Regional Facilities and Necessary Lower Voltage Facilities, and Lower Voltage Facilities.